vijay03/cs360v-f20/project-1.md

 Skim Chapter 26 of the [Intel manual](http://www.cs.utexas.edu/~vijay/cs378-f17/projects/64-ia-32-architectures-software-developer-vol-3c-part-3-manual.pdf) to familiarize yourself with the vmlaunch and vmresume instructions.
 Complete the assembly code in `asm_vmrun()` in vmm/vmx.c.
 Also remove the panic in the call to `asm_vmrun()`.

 Once this is complete, you should be able to run the VM until the guest attempts a vmcall instruction, which traps to the host kernel.
 Because the host isn't handling traps from the guest yet, the VM will be terminated.
+You should see an error like `Unhandled VMEXIT, aborting guest.`

 ### Part 2 - Handling VM exits
 The equivalent event to a trap from an application to the operating system is called a VM exit.
 We have provided some skeleton code to dispatch the major types of exits we expect our guest to provide in the vmm/vmx.c function `vmexit()`.
 You will need to identify the reason for the exit from the VMCS, as well as implement handler functions for certain events in vmm/vmexits.c.